pmjordan/tosca-specs/tosca_2_0/events.md

 operations defined in the relationship types.
 Unlike the *imperative workflows* in Version 1.x, the localized *mini workflows* specified in interface definitions have the following characteristics:
-- They apply to all nodes of a specific type, rather that to specific nodes in a service template.
+- They apply to all nodes of a specific type, rather than to specific nodes in a service template.
 - Events can be propagated based on the types used in requirement definitions and capability definitions without needing to identify specific target nodes by name.

-When nodes and relationships are organized in a service topology graph, these fine grained workflows propagate events across tge graph which causes end-to-end behavior to emerge.
+When nodes and relationships are organized in a service topology graph, these fine grained workflows propagate events across the graph which causes end-to-end behavior to emerge.
 This *emergent behavior* is a generalization of the automatically created declarative workflows of TOSCA v1.x.